mergeability/mergeable/docs/README.md

 - Number of commits, comments, reviews.
 - Leaderboard.

-Our longer term vision is to bring this automation to GitLab and BitBucket as well.
+We are starting with GitHub but eventually hope to bring this to GitLab and BitBucket as well.

-## Configuration
+# Configuration

 Mergeable is highly configurable.
 You can configure mergeable by creating a `.github/mergeable.yml` file in your repository.